bijoutrouvaille/fireward/readme.md

 Generate rules: `fireward -i myrules.ward > firestore.rules`

-Generate typescript definitions: `fireward -i myrules.ward --lang=typescript > MyTypings.ts`
+Generate TypeScript definitions: `fireward -i myrules.ward --lang=typescript > MyTypings.ts`

 ## Rules Syntax

-Fireward tries to keep things simple by mostly using syntax that already exists from the two languages it compiles to: Firestore Rules and Typescript.
-Basic steps are: 1.
-Define a type 2.
-Assign it to a route.
-The .ward file is essentially the Firestore rules augmented with Typescript types.
+Fireward tries to keep things simple and easy to learn by mostly using the syntax that already exists in the two languages it generates: Firestore Rules and TypeScript.
+The basic steps in writing Fireward are: 1.
+Define a type with TypeScript-like syntax.
+2. Assign it to routes written with Firestore Rules syntax.
+Therefore, the .ward file is essentially the Firestore rules augmented with TypeScript types.

-Fireward will wrap the code with the boilerplate
+Fireward will wrap the code with the boilerplate:
 ```
 service cloud.firestore {
   match /databases/{database}/documents {